Rambling Jen

 The other day, I was perusing through my Facebook page, as I often do, and a friends status jumped out at me.
 She had written down John 6:12-13 as her status.
 I couldn't tell you what the rest of her status said, but the following stood out: "After everyone was full, Jesus told his disciples, 'Now gather the leftovers, so that nothing is wasted.'
 So they picked up the pieces and filled twelve baskets with scraps left by the people who had eaten from the five barley loaves."

-These verses, of course, come from the retelling of the sermon on the mount--one of the most well known stories from Jesus' ministry.
-As I sat there, letting my mind ponder the amazingness of these verses, I kept thinking how amazing it is--out of so little given, there was so much left over.
+These verses, of course, come from the feeding of the 5000+--one of the most well known stories from Jesus' ministry.
+As I sat there, letting my mind ponder the depths of these verses, I kept thinking how amazing it is--out of so little given, there was so much left over.
 And that is how it is in my life.

 When I look at my life, I stress out so much over the bills (sometimes rightly so!), over having "enough," or running out of something that I forget this one truth: God can make a meager scrap go beyond my wildest imaginings, with leftovers.